thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 * We require that our crew follow all government guidelines and advise us ASAP if symptomatic or have been in contact with a COVID-19 case.
 * We have a COVID-friendly catering menu available incorporating a range of individually portioned foods.
 * We encourage our guests who are BYO food and drinks to follow to avoid food and drink sharing and instead bring individually portioned food and drinks.
-* In the current health situation we are altering the usual cancellation policy and allowing guests unable to attend due to COVID-19 government lockdown to reschedule their cruise for a new date within 18 months of their original charter date with no penalty*.
+* In the current health situation we are altering the usual cancellation policy and allowing guests unable to attend due to COVID-19 government lockdown to reschedule their cruise for a new date within 18 months of their original charter date with no penalty.
 We ask that guests contact us directly to discuss individual circumstances as we are happy to work together to come to a solution.

 ![](https://ucarecdn.com/7a46aa56-ac90-4181-b7c5-ee57acf1182c/)